 F1 cars are known to be some of the fastest vehicles on the planet, and this means they are also some of the most powerful.
 The technology involved is very advanced, and they manage to squeeze a lot of horsepower out of a relatively small engine.
-So, what is the horsepower of a Formula 1 car?
+But many fans may wonder how much power F1 cars have.

 What Is Horsepower?

 Horsepower is a word that is used when describing almost any vehicle.
-From cruise ships with 50,000 or more, to small scooters with 10.
-The measurement only arose when Scottish inventor James Watt observed horses pulling weight up a cliff face using pulleys and defined one horsepower to be the equivalent of 33,000lbs of weight being moved 1ft in one minute.
+From cruise ships with 50,000 HP or more, to small scooters with just 10.
+The measurement only arose when Scottish inventor James Watt observed horses pulling weight up a cliff face using pulleys and defined one horsepower to be the equivalent of 33,000 lbs of weight being moved 1 ft in one minute.

 Acceleration & Top Speed